 Another highlight is training in Centering Pregnancy.
 All residents have the opportunity to co-facilitate their own prenatal group to learn this care model that has proven effective in lowering pre-term birth rates.

 Our training includes a wide variety of experiences in Pediatric care.
 Including 2 inpatient rotations at Hennepin Healthcare and one at Minneapolis Children’s Hospital, and a dedicated rotation in the Pediatric ED.
-In the outpatient world, we offer a specific rotation with focused learning in both general and adolescent Pediatrics, Centering Parenting group visits as well as a robust pediatric population in the Whittier clinic.
+We offer a specific outpatient rotation with focused learning in both general and adolescent Pediatrics, Centering Parenting group visits as well as a robust pediatric population in the Whittier clinic.

 On the inpatient medicine service, our residents learn alongside several other programs as fully participating members of the team and complete an MICU experience in the G2 year.

 - Required documents through ERAS and the NRMP (no exceptions)